Frequently Asked QuestionsCadillac, MI Chiropractor

 Do I have to be a patient to purchase products?

-All products at Kiley Chiropractic are available to both patients and non-patients.
+All products at Kiley Chiropractic are available for purchase to both patients and non-patients.

-Does chiropractic treatment require a referral from an M.D.?
+Does chiropractic treatment require a referral from my doctor?

 Is chiropractic treatment safe?

-Chiropractic is widely recognized as one of the safest drug-free, non-invasive therapies for the treatment of neuromusculoskeletal pains.
-Chiropractic has an excellent safety record and the risks associated with chiropractic are small and rare, but please note that no health treatment is completely free of potential adverse effects.
-Many patients feel immediate relief following chiropractic treatment, but some may experience mild soreness or aching, just as they do after some forms of exercise.
-Most minor discomfort or soreness following spinal manipulation typically fades within 24 hours.
+Chiropractic is widely recognized as one of the safest drug-free, non-invasive therapies for the treatment of neuromusculoskeletal pain.
+Chiropractic has an excellent safety record and the risks associated with chiropractic adjustments are minimal, but please note that no health care treatment is completely free of potential adverse effects.
+Many patients feel relief soon after a chiropractic treatment or treatments, but some may experience soreness or aching, just as they do after some forms of exercise.

-Neck pain and some types of headaches are treated through a neck adjustment, which is also known as precise cervical manipulation.
-This adjustment works to improve joint mobility in the neck, restoring range of motion and reducing muscle spasm, which helps relieve pressure and tension.
-Neck manipulation is remarkably safe.
+Neck pain and some types of headaches are treated through a neck adjustment.
+This adjustment works to improve joint mobility in the neck, restoring range of motion and reducing muscle spasm, which can help relieve pressure and tension.

 How is a chiropractic adjustment performed?

-Chiropractic adjustment or manipulation is a manual procedure that utilizes the highly-refined skills developed during the doctor of chiropractic’s intensive years of chiropractic education.
+Chiropractic adjustment or manipulation is a manual procedure that utilizes the highly refined skills developed during the doctor of chiropractic’s intensive years of chiropractic education.
 The chiropractic physician typically uses his or her hands — or a specialized instrument — to manipulate the joints of the body, particularly the spine, in order to restore or enhance joint function.
 This often helps resolve joint inflammation and reduces the patient’s pain.
-Chiropractic manipulation is a highly-controlled procedure that rarely causes discomfort.
 The chiropractor adapts the procedure to meet the specific needs of each patient.
-Patients often note positive changes in their symptoms immediately following treatment.

 Is chiropractic care safe for pregnant women?

 Chiropractic manipulation is safe for the pregnant woman and her baby.
 It can be especially attractive to those who are trying to avoid medications in treating their back pain.
-Many pregnant women have found that chiropractic adjustments provide relief from the increased low-back pain brought on by pregnancy.
-Doctors of chiropractic can also offer nutrition, ergonomic, and exercise advice to help a woman enjoy a healthy pregnancy.
+Many pregnant women have found that chiropractic adjustments provide relief from the increased pain and discomfort brought on by pregnancy.
+Chiropractic care can also help with labor and delivery as well as after childbirth.